vivian-ng/telsis_translator_flutter/README.md

 # Telsis language translator with Flutter UI

+### Work in progress!!

 This application is based on the [Telsis language translator](https://github.com/vivian-ng/telsis_translator) written in Python 3.
 It has been rewritten in Dart with a UI written in Flutter.
 The application translates to and from the Telsis language, the language used in the world setting of Violet Evergarden.
 The language is created by translating the source text into Tamil, converting the Tamil script into unaccented English alphabet characters, using a substitution cipher to swap the characters, and finally representing the results in the Telsis alphabet.
 The [References](#references) section contains more information about decoding the language and the original script from which the Python 3 translator was built on.

+(Note: This application is my first attempt at writing something in Dart and Flutter.
+There are probably better ways to write some of the code, such as those dealing with Map iterations.
+The application has only been tested on a Linux machine and an Android emulator so far.
+I will eventually get down to actual tests on an Android phone and packaging it for Android, Linux, and maybe Windows.
+I do not have an iPhone or Mac so it will not be possible for me to package for those platforms.)

 The advantage of using Flutter for the UI is that the application can easily be built to run on many platforms.
 For example, this is the application running on an Android emulator.
 ![](screenshots/onAndroidEmulator.png)